 The Costa coffee shop, next to the restaurant, serves drinks, cakes and sandwiches.

 The Friends of Epsom Hospital shop is at the front of the hospital, near Derby Wing, and sells newspapers, cards and small gifts.
-Opening hours: 9am - 4pm Monday – Friday and 9am - 12pm Saturday and Sunday.
+Please note that the Friends shop is currently closed because of coronavirus.

 There is a cash machine on the ground floor of the Wells Wing, opposite the lifts.
 A charge is made by the operators for using their dispenser.